 Our Products, our Product Candidates and any other products we may develop may be in competition with other products for access to the facilities of third parties.
 Consequently, our Products, our Product Candidates and any other products we may develop may be subject to manufacturing delays if our contractors give other companies' products greater priority than ours.
+Additionally, our contractors might be required by government regulation or government authority to prioritize production of other products, such as priority-rated orders pursuant to the U.S. Government Department of Defense Operation Warp Speed under the Health Resources Priority and Allocations System regulation.
 For this and other reasons, our third-party contract manufacturers may not be able to manufacture our Products, our Product Candidates and any other products we may develop in a cost-effective or timely manner.
 If not manufactured in a timely manner, the clinical development of any of our Product Candidates or their submission for regulatory approval could be delayed, and our ability to deliver products to market on a timely basis could be impaired.
 This could increase our costs, cause us to lose revenue or market share and damage our reputation.